 Q: What is Esri’s approach to supporting operating systems of vendors such as Microsoft Windows or Red Hat?

 A: Esri supports a wide variety of operating systems for different parts of the ArcGIS platform.
-ArcGIS Pro supports all current versions of Windows including Windows 8.1, Windows 10, and even current releases of Windows Server.
-Similarly, ArcGIS Enterprise also supports the same versions of Windows and Windows Server while adding support for multiple different Linux distributions such as Red Hat Enterprise Linux (RHEL) and its derivatives like CentOS.
+ArcGIS Pro supports all Mainstream & Extended Support versions of Windows including Windows 11 (we’re already testing ahead of release), Windows 10, Windows 8.1, and even current releases of Windows Server.
+Similarly, ArcGIS Enterprise also supports the Maintstream & Extended Support versions of Windows Server while adding support for multiple different Linux distributions such as Red Hat Enterprise Linux (RHEL) and its derivatives like CentOS.
 Esri’s mobile applications and ArcGIS Runtime SDKs support Android as well as iOS and iPadOS.

 When new versions of operating systems are released, Esri typically adds support for the new version in the next releases of ArGIS software.
 We also listen to customers for the level of urgency and their upgrade plans.
 In many cases, this means going through a test effort to ensure compatibility of the new operating system with existing ArcGIS software and adding a support statement to the system requirements for the software already in the field.